|

 Ways to Make Sure Your Readers Read Your Newsletter"

+wouldn't have fit as well.
 Because people are filtering email to

 such a large degree, consider including your newsletter name